orbs-network/orbs-spec/behaviors/services/public-api.md

 # Public Api
 Provides external public gateway interface (like JSON over HTTP) to the network (normally used by clients).
+Verifies transactions validity for ordering, batch and signs them Maintains a state for clients session and
 &nbsp;
 ## `Public Interfaces`